 - JPA helps in defining SQL like queries thus reducing the dependency on the database management system we are using at the backend.
 The importance of this flexibility is visible when we do big data migrations.

-- JPA facilitates the use of ORM in combination with JAV objects sometimes by offering database schema automatically created with the help of metadata.
+- JPA facilitates the use of ORM in combination with JAVA objects sometimes by offering database schema automatically created with the help of metadata.

 - JPA helps in running queries, update in databases without the use of SQL queries.

 - Eliminated the use of JDBC and related methods thus reducing the complexities.